-Calabrian Chili vs Red Pepper Flakes: Key Differences
+Calabrian Chili vs Red Pepper Flakes: Jar or Shaker?

 Quick Comparison

-Calabrian Chili measures 25K–40K SHU while Red Pepper Flakes registers 15K–45K SHU — roughly equal in heat.
-Calabrian Chili is known for its fruity and smoky flavor (C. annuum), while Red Pepper Flakes offers sharp and peppery notes (C. annuum).
+Calabrian Chili measures 25K–40K SHU while Red Pepper Flakes registers 15K–45K SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
+Calabrian Chili is known for its fruity, savory, lightly smoky heat flavor (C. annuum), while Red Pepper Flakes offers sharp and peppery notes (C. annuum).

 Calabrian Chili